 In order better to understand how clients Beyond these influences, the project was The massive logistical work performed by the food bank was not directly assisting need for emergency food.
-Thus, the very inception of the project was rooted in a pragmatist recognition of the need to look beyond existing institutional practices to In this article, we draw on the Stabilizing find new insights into how to play a more Lives research project as a case study to transformative role in the lives of the cliideas [don't] already exist in perfect form but [emerge] contingently and experimentally in response to the particular needs and practices of people as they [live] out their lives in a given place and time.
+Thus, the very inception of the project was rooted in a pragmatist recognition of the need to look beyond existing institutional practices to In this article, we draw on the Stabilizing find new insights into how to play a more ideas [don't] already exist in perfect form but [emerge] contingently and experimentally in response to the particular needs and practices of people as they [live] out their lives in a given place and time.
 Ideas [are] like knives and forks, implements to accomplish particular tasks, and not transcendent truths.
 (Barnes, 2008, p.
 1544)